TheWorkflowAcademy/Zoho-CRM-Trigger-Workflow-Assignment-Rule-Deluge/README.md

 How to trigger workflow rules & assignment rules when Zoho CRM records are created, updated, or deleted via Deluge.

 ## Core Idea
 When a Zoho CRM record is created / updated / deleted via Deluge, it does not trigger any associated workflow rule / assignment rule that you have set up in CRM if you do not tell it to do so.
 This is in a way, more of a feature than a limitation as it offers developers more flexibility.
-This article demonstrates the different trigger parameters needed to perform the actions.
+This article demonstrates the different trigger parameters needed to perform these actions.

 ## Tutorial